aniass/Data-Science-Portfolio/README.md

 **Keywords**: python, pycountry.

 ## Workshops:
-The some several workshops in which I participated.
+The some several workshops in which I participated:

 * DataWorkshop challenge (02-10.2019):